Outforia Quicktake: Key Takeaways

 How Monkeys Are Classified

-With so many different types of monkeys out there, classifying all of them is a challenge.
+With so many species of monkeys out there, classifying all of them is a challenge.
 Thankfully, taxonomists have done the hard work for us, so we’re here to explain how monkeys are classified to clear the air once and for all.

 All monkeys are classified within the kingdom Animalia, phylum Chordata, class Mammalia, and order Primates.
 The order Primates includes two suborders, so that’s where this classification system starts to get a little tricky.